kovzol/geogebra-discovery/README.md

 Technically speaking, GeoGebra Discovery is based on the freely available [GitHub sources of GeoGebra](https://github.com/geogebra/geogebra).
 We maintain a [fork](https://github.com/kovzol/geogebra) for revision control of the extensions.
 In addition, this web page have the following purposes:
-* We point to the software packages that make possible to install and run GeoGebra Discovery on your computer.
+* For end users, we point to the software packages that make possible to install and run GeoGebra Discovery on your computer.
-* We quickly explain the additions of GeoGebra Discovery compared to the official version of GeoGebra.
+* For end users, we explain the additions of GeoGebra Discovery compared to the official version of GeoGebra by short descriptions.
-* We provide a list of web references (research papers, links, benchmarks) to the additions.
+* For researchers, we provide a list of web references (research papers, links, benchmarks) for the additions.
-* We explain how to compile and deploy GeoGebra Discovery.
+* For programmers, we explain how to try the latest unstable version of GeoGebra Discovery.
 For this purpose we provide some scripts and programmatic tools.

 ## Download a stable release